ETHZ-INS/BehaviorFlow/README.md

 Tutorial
 ===========================================

+To get started efficiently, download the entire github reposiotry, unzip it and open the `README.Rmd` file in RStudio.

 All the code contained in this markdown file is written so it can be directly run with the example data contained in the `/ExampleData` folder.